What is data management?

 Consolidating Data Across Systems

 Tech companies use multiple information systems, including accounting software, CRM, and ERP systems.
-Each system has its own data repository, resulting in siloed systems.
-The contrasting systems can lead to data duplication, lack of synergy, and, consequently, can hinder data analysis.
+Each department usually has its own data repository, resulting in siloed systems.
+The contrasting systems can lead to data duplication and lack of synergy, which impact data analyses.

 Tip: a no-code data integration platform is the best option for preparing a centralized data warehouse.